Daily Mass Reflections - 1/17/19

 “If today you hear his voice, harden not your hearts” ~ Psalm 95

-In today’s Gospel (Mark 1:40-45) wherein Jesus cleanses the leper, in addition to instructing the man not to tell anyone of what just transpired, Jesus also tells him to “go show yourself to the priest and offer for your cleansing that which Moses prescribed.”
-Perhaps Jesus is instructing this man to return to the Temple because it is a place he hasn’t visited for far too long.
+In today’s Gospel (Mark 1:40-45) wherein Jesus cleanses the leper, in addition to instructing the man not to tell anyone of what just transpired, Jesus also tells him to “Go show yourself to the priest and offer for your cleansing that which Moses prescribed.”
+Could it be that Jesus is instructing this man to return to the Temple because it is a place he hasn’t visited in a very long time?
 As Bishop Barron points out in his Daily Gospel Meditation this morning, “To worship is to order the whole of one’s life toward the living God, and, in doing so, to become interiorly and exteriorly rightly ordered.
 To worship is to signal to oneself what one’s life is finally about.
 It’s nothing that God needs, but it is very much something that we need.”

 Obedience to the practice of worship and prayer is the best remedy for a hardened heart.
 Through the workings of the Holy Spirit, may we seek to vigorously weave prayer throughout our day so as to soften our heart to God’s call for each of our lives